PresidentTree94/unpopular-exchange/README.md

 #### Unpopular Score Breakdown
 - **Scope Options:** Calculate from owned threads only or all participated threads
-- **Category Analysis:** Detailed breakdown by opinion types and topics
+- **Category Analysis:** Detailed breakdown by opinions and pet peeves and their topics
 - **Visual Representation:** Red and blue pie chart showing popular vs. unpopular ratio

 ### Personalized Feed